jelix/authentication-module/README.md

 What these modules don't do:

-- they doesn't manage yet user accounts in an application
+- they don't manage yet user accounts in an application
-- they doesn't manage rights
+- they don't manage rights